TegaNatufe/TegaNatufe.github.io/index.md

 ## Update 4

 Our team held a virtual meeting with our course teaching assistant (TA) on Microsoft Teams.
-We discussed the technical details of beginning the developemnt of our prototype.
+We discussed the technical details of beginning the development of our prototype.
 These details included:

 * Putting great importance on the interface e.g. viewing 3D models
 * Finding a way to import 3D models